 You must apply to SAAS for this funding as soon as possible after you have received an offer of a place at university or college.
 Late applications could mean a delay in you receiving your funding.

 How earnings, benefits and maintenance affect money from SAAS

 Some unearned income is taken into account when calculating how much you will get from SAAS.
-Unearned income that affects what you get from SAAS includes income from pensions, property and benefits paid for you like maternity allowance and the standard allowance of universal credit.
+Unearned income includes income from pensions, property and benefits paid for you like Maternity Allowance and the standard allowance of Universal Credit.
 These could decrease your award.

 Money to pay tuition fees